-After hopping into a taxi and driving away from the Amman International Airport, it dawned on me that my cab driver had no idea where my hotel was located.
-Unable to read the address I was showing him, we attempted a few phrases back and forth but his minimal English and my nonexistent Arabic left us in silence.
-Shrugging his shoulders, he simply lifted his open palms in the air as he continued driving onto the freeway, away from the airport.
-He tried the phone number of my hotel but neither a person nor a voicemail picked up the call and his lack of concern for this major problem left me unsettled.
-As our stalemate continued, my driver took an exit off the freeway and turned onto a frontage road, eventually slowing down and then stopping in front of a dilapidated building with a shady looking convenience store on the bottom floor.
-I was by myself in the cab, alone for the first time since arriving in the Middle East, and suddenly all of the Western media-fed fears and anxieties about this region came flooding into my consciousness.
+I hopped into a taxi at the Queen Alia International Airport in Jordan, alone for the first time since arriving in the Middle East.
+My driver, unable to read the address I had written down, attempted a few phrases back and forth with me, but his minimal English and my nonexistent Arabic eventually left us in silence.
+Shrugging his shoulders, he simply lifted his open palms in the air and turned onto the freeway.
+As he drove, my driver, a big guy with a short, trimmed beard who was probably in his thirties, tried the phone number of my hotel on his cellphone, but neither a person nor a voicemail picked up the call.
+His lack of concern for this major problem left me unsettled.
+As our stalemate continued, he took an exit and turned onto a frontage road.
+He slowed down and then stopped in front of a dilapidated building with a shady looking convenience store on the bottom floor.
+Suddenly all of those Western media-fed fears I had been pushing away came flooding back.

 A man walked out of the convenience store and up to the passenger window.
 My driver rifled off something to him in Arabic.
-The man then turned his head to look at me.
+The man, an older, more heavyset guy, then turned his head to look at me.

 “Great,” I thought to myself.
 “It’s actually happening.
 I’m getting kidnapped.”